Playmaster83/APPDEV-107216/article.md

 programming experience can start coding quickly.

-- **Versatile:** Python is a versatile language that can be used for a wide range of applications, including web development, data science, artificial intelligence, and more
+- **Versatile:** Python is a versatile language that can be used for a wide range of applications, including web development, data science, artificial intelligence, and more.

 - **Large community:** Python has a large and active community of developers who contribute to the language and its many libraries.
 This means that there is a wealth of resources and support